Laplacian Constrained Precision Matrix Estimation: Existence and High Dimensional Consistency: Consistency

 where $C$ is a constant that depends on Assumption \ref{assump_subgauss}.
 Combining this last display with \eqref{eq_master_inequality2} results in

 \begin{remark} Proposition \ref{prop_master_inequality} resembles a bound obtained by \cite{soloff2020covariance} for the symmetrized Stein loss between GGL matrices.
 In their case, however there is an additional constant $(1-\rho)^{-1}$ (see \autoref{tab_existence}) that depends on the population covariance matrix, and diverges as $\rho \rightarrow 1$.
-In our case we are able to avoid such type of constants by exploiting properties of CGL matrices that are not shared by GGL matrices, namely the identity \eqref{eq_sstein_definition3}. \end{remark}
+In our case we are able to avoid such type of constants by exploiting properties of CGL matrices that are not shared by GGL matrices, namely the identity \eqref{eq_sstein_definition3}. \end{remark} Now we prove Proposition \ref{prop_master_inequality}.
+Using \eqref{eq_sstein_definition3}, we have that